I’m Heather Barton, a line dance choreographer and instructor, based in Scotland.

 The first piece I choreographed to be danced around the world was Picking Up The Pieces.

-The biggest hits so far are Cecilia, which I co-choreographed with my lovely friend, Willie Brown, and Missing, which is still riding high in the charts more than three years after I choreographed it.
+The biggest hits so far are Cecilia, which I co-choreographed with my lovely friend, Willie Brown, Missing, which is still in the charts more than three years after I choreographed it, and the award-winning Rolling With Love, which I co-choreographed with the amazing Simon Ward.

 I hope you enjoy trying out these and some of my other dances.

-I was thrilled to be chosen as CCN instructor of the year 2018, and to have received multiple CBA nominations.
+I was thrilled to be chosen as CCN instructor of the year 2018, and to have been awarded a Crystal Boot for Advanced Dance for Rolling With Love that I co-wrote with Simon Ward in 2019.
+I have received a total of 17 CBA nominations since 2015.

 Thank you to everyone who supports me and my club, and to everyone who enjoys my work.
 There is nothing better than seeing someone happy – I feel very blessed that my involvement in line dance lets me see that a lot!